 We understand that COVID likely will be a health risk for some time.
 Therefore, we will continue offering a remote option into the 2021-22 school year in order to remain flexible and provide choices to our families.
 Our team continues to improve every aspect of our remote learning offerings to make them as robust and engaging as possible.

 Fairmont Schools is committed to providing accurate and transparent information regarding COVID-19 cases on its campuses and work locations, while also maintaining privacy and confidentiality for its students and staff.
-The data below represent the number of confirmed active COVID-19 cases among students and staff on its campuses (in-person instruction only).
+The dashboard data represents the number of confirmed active COVID-19 cases among students and staff on its campuses (in-person instruction only).
 This information will be updated regularly.
+Click here to access the dashboard.

 Counts are being tallied live as cases are confirmed